ferrance/dizave42/readme.md

 I've used [achordion](https://github.com/getreuer/qmk-keymap) to try to eliminate the issues I was having with home row mod rolls.
 For my purposes, it is basically a way to get bilateral combos but with userspace code.
-This made home row mods useable for me.
+This made home row mods mostly useable for me.
 But I have still not been able to tune this so that it is reliable.
-Currently, I've added back shift keys and am trying to stop using the shift on the index fingers.
+I've ended up changing to lower row mods instead, and adding pinky shift keys.
+The shift keys are my main remaining problem to work out with the mods.

 CAPS_WORD is enabled and configured to activate on by hitting both shift keys at once.
+However I have also put it on a d-h combo, which I find preferable to hitting both shift keys.
+Either works.

 I find the outermost thumb keys hard to use on a corne.
 I have put a paragraph key on the right hand one, which shifts to a section key, because I use these all the time in legal writing and they can't be on the same finger as the space key.
 I put the delete key on the left hand one for lack of any better ideas.

-Space key has tab on it (shift-space) and dash/underscore (num-space).

 ### Nav Layer
 ![Nav Layer](images/layers/layer-nav.png)